Concentration of information content for convex measures: Log-concavity of moments of -concave functions

-In this section, we study the log-concavity of the (normalized) moments of $s$-concave functions, which, in conjugation with the results from the previous section, will enable us to obtain optimal concentration of the information content for convex measures.
+This section is devoted to the log-concavity of (normalized) moments of $s$-concave functions.
+This, in conjunction with the results of the previous section, enables us to establish optimal concentration bounds of the information content for convex measures in the following section.

-\begin{defn} For $s\in\mR$, a function $f:\mR^n\to\mR_+$ is called $s$-concave if we have
+\begin{defn} For $s\in\mR$, a function $f:\mR^n\to [0, \infty)$ is called $s$-concave if we have

-for all $x,y$ such that $f(x)f(y)>0$ and for all $\lambda\in[0,1]$. \end{defn}
+for all $x,y\in\mR^n$ such that $f(x)f(y)>0$ and for all $\lambda\in[0,1]$. \end{defn}